greencracker/georgia-county-cartogram/README.md

 # ga-cartogram-16
 A map of Georgia counties, sized by population
 By Maggie Lee
-First published April, 2017
+First published on my website, April, 2017
-Using (new) U.S. Census population estimates from July, 2016
+Using (then-new) U.S. Census population estimates from July, 2016

-Ported over to my new Github account in January, 2018.# georgia-county-cartogram
+Centered the buttons and made some minor changes and published to new repo in February 2018.

+<a href="https://greencracker.github.io/georgia-county-cartogram/" target="_blank">Live version</a>